yuzawa-san/googolplex-theater/README.md

 * This application must run on the same network as your Chromecasts.
 * Multicast DNS must work on your network and on the machine you run the application on.
 This is how the devices and the application discover each other.
 * IMPORTANT: URLs must be HTTPS and must not [deny framing](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) This is a limit of using an IFRAME to display content.
+* It is strongly recommended to use a piece of dedicated hardware (like the inexpensive Raspberry Pi) to run this application.

 Development requirements: